mchiapello/mini-git-course/PITCHME.md

 [Git diff](https://git-scm.com/docs/git-diff)

+@ul[template-note3]
-Diffing is a function that takes two input data sets and outputs the changes between them. git diff is a multi-use Git command that when executed runs a diff function on Git data sources.
+- Diffing is a function that takes two input data sets and outputs the **changes between them**.
+- git diff is a multi-use Git command that when executed runs a **diff function** on Git data sources.

-git diff can be run on binary files.
+- git diff can be run on **binary files**.
 Unfortunately, the default output is not very helpful.
+@ulend

 +++